ENV 101: Introduction to Environmental Sciences (3 credits)

 ENV 210: Disasters (3 credits)

 Explores the history, fundamentals, principles, theories, and approaches of disaster management.
 Students study natural and manmade disasters and the planning and management tools available for preparedness, response, recovery, and mitigation.
 Topical investigations include: an overview of disaster management, the range of physical and human impacts, the role of decision-makers and the general public, and structural and non-structural techniques in this quantitative science course.
 Armenia-specific cases and scenarios are also considered and discussed.

 ENV 211: Sustainable Cities (3 credits)

 The course will introduce the concept of sustainable cities—places where there is human prosperity, social equity, and environmental health.
-Special emphasis will be placed on the concepts and tools necessary to address the environmental sustainability of cities.
-The concepts and tools covered includes: a) urban metabolism (material and energy flows); b) urban ecology; c) disaster resilience; d) smart cities and data analytics; and e) role of integrated and inclusive urban planning and governance.
+This will be examined within the larger context of urban aspirations including green or eco-cities, smart cities, creative cities, resilient cities, and more.
+Special emphasis will be placed on the concepts and tools necessary to address the environmental sustainability of cities including its resource metabolism, ecology, and built environment impacts.
+Specific topics may include transportation, land use, energy, water, biodiversity and more.
+The course will also examine the role of integrated and inclusive urban planning and governance.
 Students are expected to collect, analyze and present data as well as assess the merits of analyses by others.
-Instructor-led discussion, along with reading, written, and practical assignments.

 ENV 212: Mining (3 credits)